Free Consultation: (312) 924-7575

 • Skin graft failure.

 Tenants living in rental homes, apartments, and public housing have a right to live in safe conditions.
-In order to ensure this, all landlords and property managers have a responsibility to follow city, state, and federal regulations put in place to keep their tenants safe from danger, including fires and other hazards.
+In order to ensure this, all landlords and property managers have a responsibility to follow city, state, and federal regulations put in place to keep their tenants safe from danger, including from fires and other hazards.

 If a property manager does not follow the required laws or safety measures defined by the city, county, or state, they may be held responsible for injuries like serious burns.